hribera/DAHSI/README.md

 docker run -it --rm -v "$PWD:/results" dahsi
 ```

-This will launch a terminal in which we are ready to [use DAHSI](https://github.com/hribera/DAHSI/blob/master/README.md#use-dahsi).
+This will launch a terminal in which we are ready to [run an example using DAHSI](https://github.com/hribera/DAHSI/blob/master/README.md#example-lorenz-synthetic-data).

 ## From source